CodeScoring/docs/docs/changelog/jfrog-changelog.en.md

 ### [2024.39.0] - 2024-09-26

-- Added support for scanning all repositories by type (maven, npm, etc)
+- Added a setting to scan the selected repository type `repositoryTypes` (maven, npm, etc)
 - Fixed crash in Artifactory 7.49

 ### [2024.33.0] - 2024-08-12